 I felt beautiful not in vanity but in eternity.

 Too often we wonder about ourselves and our lives.
 We question why we’re even here, what’s the purpose of it all?
 We feel that we are ugly humans living ugly lives full of ugly mess and ugly things, and our intentions, thoughts, and words are overall ugly.

 Ever felt that way?

-God’s handiwork, hat’s who I am, as I learned from the Bible.
+God’s handiwork, that’s who I am, as I learned from the Bible.

 Handiwork = Invention = Handcraft

-It took some time to comprehend that I am God’s handcrafted invention and that God designed me to enjoy me as His piece of art, His masterpiece.
+It took some time to comprehend that I am God’s handcrafted invention designed for God’s enjoyment as His piece of art, His masterpiece.

 This one truth answers so many questions all at once:

 - Am I ugly?
 No, I am God’s masterpiece.

 - Why am I the way I am?
 God created me in His image.